Search continues for missing after Colombia tourist boat accident

-GUATAPE, Colombia Rescue workers searched on Monday for as many as 16 people believed to be missing after a tourist boat sank the previous day in a reservoir in north-central Colombia, killing six people.
+GUATAPE, Colombia Rescue workers searched on Monday for 13 people believed to be missing after a tourist boat sank the previous day in a reservoir in north-central Colombia, killing seven.

 The cause of the accident was still unclear, officials said.
 Use of the Penol-Guatape reservoir, a popular site for water-sports and tours, was restricted as the search continued.